ayan-b/resume-generator/README.md

 ## Credits

 The resume templates are taken from the following repositories.
-The original tex files can be found inside `assets` folder.
+The original tex files can be found inside the `assets` folder.
 - sb2nov-resume: https://github.com/sb2nov/resume, _MIT License_

 ## Contributing